MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/data-actions.md

     }
     ```

 * **createInput method** – This optional method can be used to build an instance of an action input class that is used to load data when a page is first populated.
-For more information, see [Page load data actions](TBD).

     ```Typescript
     const createInput = (args: Msdyn365.ICreateActionContext): Msdyn365.IActionInput => {